 It is vital to use a high quality white chocolate for the best peanut butter fudge.
 Some of our favorite high-quality brands are Callebaut, Bakers Premium, Merckens, and Lindt.

 If you’re looking for a low-sugar alternative, ChocZero white chocolate chips are a great option.

 How do you make microwave fudge?

 All of the ingredients can be combined directly in a microwave safe bowl.
 Microwave on high in 30 second increments, stirring in between.
 Microwaving for longer periods of time, or for too long will result in burnt chocolate that becomes grainy and difficult to work with.
 The ingredients will continue to melt outside of the microwave as you stir them so it is best to simply stir until melted once only small lumps remain.

 Yes!
-You can stir peanuts into this peanut butter fudge recipe to create a crunchy bite.
+You can absolutely stir peanuts into this peanut butter fudge recipe to create a crunchy bite.
 Add 1/2 cup of roughly chopped peanuts into the fudge mixture just before pouring into your pan to refrigerate.

 Watch the video below where Rachel will walk you through every step of this recipe.
 Sometimes it helps to have a visual, and we’ve always got you covered with our cooking show.
 You can find the complete collection of recipes on YouTube, Facebook Watch, or our Facebook Page, or right here on our website with their corresponding recipes.